AsimKhan2019/CodeLabs-UWP/Workshop/Module2-MorePersonalComputing/README.md

 1. Build and run the app to register the VCD.
 Close the app.

-1. Speak a variation of the launch command.
+1. Tap the microphone icon to the right of the Cortana pane and speak one of the variations of the launch command, for example say: "Sights to See, Show me my sights".
 The app should launch and navigate to the main page.

 <a name="Ex2Task2"></a>
 #### Task 2 -  Voice Commands to interact with your App in the background ####